NablaVM/nabla/asm_instructions.md

 Everything after a stray ';' on a line will be treated as a comment

-## Read-only system registers

-Prefixed with 'sys' there are 2 system registers [sys0, sys1] These registers are read-only to the application.
-They are used by the system for storing return addresses and performing system functions.
-Each register is 4 bytes.

-[8 bytes in total]

 ## Functions

 Functions begin with a '<' followed by a name and a ':'.
 Functions are each given their own operational stack.
 This allows for the separation of functional memory.
 Standard function's stack will be emptied upon the return from that function.
 Every program function can access the following: its own stack, the global stack, and the system registers.